 The polarity of the stepper motor connections must be reversed to change hemispheres.
 To do this, simply remove the red connector (for each motor) from the printed circuit board (next to the battery compartment), turn the connector 180° and reconnect it.

-Control (left) and Motor (right) Connectors
+Motor (left) and Control (center) Connectors

 Placing a Telescope on the Platform